ga-wdi-boston/unix-cli-diagnostic/diagnostic.md

 1. Is `/Users/blah_blah/Desktop` a relative path or an absolute path?
 How do you know?

  <!-- Answer Starts Here -->
+it's an absolute path because it begins from the home directory. if it was navigated to with `Desktop` it would be a relative path
  <!-- Answer Ends Here -->

 2. Suppose that we're working on a project, and we want to use a font that's being hosted somewhere on the internet.
 Would we use an absolute or relative path to refer to it?
 Why?

  <!-- Answer Starts Here -->
+Absolute, because a relative path is in relation to where you currently are, and wouldn't be appropriate for an external internet address.
  <!-- Answer Ends Here -->

 3. Now suppose that we have an image file living inside our project.
 Would we refer to it with an absolute or relative path?
 Why?

  <!-- Answer Starts Here -->
+relative path, because it would be stored locally in your project.
  <!-- Answer Ends Here -->

 <hr>